Euan MacKie: The nature of archaeological evidence and how inferences are made from it

 His research interests included brochs, rotary querns, the Hunterian's early ethnographical collections, the voyages of Captain Cook, the iron Age and prehistory of northern Britain and the evolution and foreign influences of material culture.
 Further interests included cultural diffusionism, 18th-century architecture of Scotland, archaeological methodology and museum design.
 He led several major excavations along with studies of stone circles and standing stones of the later neolithic period, in particular their astronomical and calendrical qualities.
-He also conducted surveys into the level of skill in astronomy and geometry existed in neolithic Britain.
+He also conducted surveys into the level of skill in astronomy and geometry existed in Neolithic Britain.
 His bibliography includes over 120 books, articles and papers.

-He braved to speak out on several controversial areas of science, suggesting a method of testing various Catastrophism theories in the New Scientist in 1973.
+MacKie braved to speak out on several controversial areas of science, suggesting a method of testing various Catastrophism theories in the New Scientist in 1973.
 He claimed "It is possible, using radiocarbon dates, to devise a simple quantitative test."
 In "Science and Society in Prehistoric Britain", he became one of the very few archaeologists to put the unit of the Megalithic Yard to scientific test.
 He noticed that two squares of a side equal to the Egyptian remen generates a root five diagonal that is very close to the megalithic yard.
 He also showed the links to the Sumerian šu-du3-a, ancient mining rods used in the Austrian Tyrol and an Indus Valley measuring rod excavated from the Mohenjo-daro site.
 He was importantly noted for being the first person to suggest the term Archaeoastronomy, however he modestly claimed "...the genesis and modern flowering of archaeoastronomy must surely lie in the work of Alexander Thom in Britain between the 1930s and the 1970s."